UrosNikolic/WAR-MACHINE/README.md

     global['pluginName'] = App
 }
 ```
 If you are developing locally, you can still use and develop this app separately.
-If it is ran on port 3000(or any port you set) it will render the app normally if not
+If it is ran on port 3000(or any port you set) it will render the app normally and if not
 it will assign the app to the global object to be executed when we load it in out theme.

-in your main.js
+In your main.js
 ```
 export default (element) => {
     render((